 \textbf{Scenario-1}: as shown in Figure \ref{fig:exp_explore_1}, the task is to explore a large building complex surrounded by forest area, which has a size of $60m\times 50m$.
 The operator is allowed to move only within the feasible region, and does not send any other request.
 The intra-team latency bound $T^k_\texttt{h}$ is set to $120s$ for each team, and inter-team latency $T_\texttt{c}$ is set to $300s$ for each pair of neighboring teams.
 A single team of four robots and one operator is tested first, and then extended to two teams with two robots per team.

-\textbf{Scenario-2}: as shown in Figure \ref{fig:exp_explore_2}, a large-scale subterranean environment similar to the DARPA SubT challenge in \cite{saboia2022achord} is considered with a size of~$120m\times 90m$.
-It consists of lobby rooms connected by long and narrow passages, which often requires sharp turns.
-Different from the connected structure of previous scenario, there are multiple branches with dead ends in this case, which is particularly challenging for communication-based fleets.
-Thus, numerical validations are done with different settings, e.g., different team configurations, various communication strategies, and different movements of the operator.
-Particularly, it is designed to demonstrate the necessity of multiple teams and the inter-team communications, and the effectiveness of the proposed migrate mode.
-Two teams of $4$ robots and $1$ operator is tested first, which is then compared with the setting of one team composed of $8$ robots and $1$ operator under different operator commands.
+\textbf{Scenario-2}: as shown in Figure~\ref{fig:exp_explore_2}, a $120m\times 90m$ large-scale subterranean environment, similar to the DARPA SubT setting in~\cite{saboia2022achord}, is considered.
+It features lobby rooms connected by long, narrow passages with frequent sharp turns, and multiple branching structures with dead ends, which significantly degrades connectivity and poses challenges for communication-constrained exploration.
+Therefore, numerical validations are conducted under different team configurations, communication strategies, and operator motions.
+Specifically, two teams with $4$ robots and $1$ operator are tested and compared against a single team with $8$ robots and $1$ operator under different operator commands.